iodigital-com/io-technology/data/blog/what-benefits-can-natural-language-ai-offer-developers.md

 }
 ```

-The following code is made by Copilot during the development of this blogpost. (this code has not been edited by me in
+The following code is made by Copilot during the development of this blogpost. (this code has not been edited in any
-any way)
+way)

 ```typescript
 function userRead(id: number): Promise<User> {